 Yes, he’s Greek on both sides of his family.
 George Tenet was born on January 5, 1953, in Flushing, Queens, New York City, New York, the son of Greek immigrants Evangelia and John Tenet.

 Tenet was raised in Little Neck, Queens, where as a teenager, he and his older brother Bill worked as busboys in their family’s diner, the Twentieth Century Diner.
-Despite Bill and George being fraternal twins, both had different personalities; in his book Ghost Wars, Steve Coll described Bill as “reserved, precise, and studious” (he would later become a cardiologist) and George as “loud, sloppy, and boisterous”.
-He played basketball and softball for his Greek Orthodox church, where he was also an altar server.
+Despite Bill and George being fraternal twins, both had different personalities; in his book Ghost Wars, Steve Coll described Bill as “reserved, precise, and studious” (Tenet’s brother would later become a cardiologist) and George was described as “loud, sloppy, and boisterous”.
+As a youth, Tenet played softball and basketball for his Greek Orthodox church, where he was also an altar server.

 When received the 12th Annual “Freedom Award” from the Pancyprian Association of America in 2003 Tenet said, among other things: